ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

     You can analyze performance by viewing a summary of statistics for entity types, relation types, and coreference chains.
 You can also analyze statistics that are presented in a *confusion matrix*.
 To see the matrix, change **Summary** to **Confusion Matrix**.
 The confusion matrix helps you compare the annotations that were added by the machine learning model to the annotations in the ground truth.

     In this tutorial, you annotated documents with only a single dictionary for organizations.
 Therefore, the scores you see are `0` or `N/A` for most entity types except `ORGANIZATION`.
-The numbers are low, but that is expected, because you did not do any human annotation or correction.
+The numbers are low, but that is expected because you did not do any human annotation or correction.
     {: tip}

     *Figure 2.
 Options on the Statistics page for a machine learning model*